 This section takes into account amendments made to the Care and Support Statutory Guidance in December 2016 to reflect the findings of the Supreme Court in the case of R v Secretary of State (UKSC46 Cornwall).
-This case applied to adults who lack capacity in terms of making a decision as to where they live and Children Looked After transitioning to adult social care and other accommodation.
+This case applied to adults who lack capacity in terms of making a decision as to where they live and Children in Care transitioning to adult social care and other accommodation.

 When a child, who has been placed in another area, reaches the age of transition and is deemed eligible for on-going services under the Care Act 2014 they may, or may not, remain ordinarily resident in the placing local authority area.

 The first determining factor is whether or not they continue to need accommodating in a residential home, hospital, supported living scheme or shared lives scheme.
 If this is the case then, under Section 39 of the Care Act, they remain ordinarily resident in the local authority that placed them.